-NOTE – An amendment is published by ITU-T as a separate document that contains primarily changes or additions.
-If it forms an integral part of the Recommendation, approval of an amendment follows the same approval procedures as for Recommendations; otherwise, it is agreed by the study group.
+NOTE –If an amendment forms an integral part of the Recommendation, approval of the amendment follows the same approval procedures as the Recommendation; otherwise (e.g. when all changes are in appendices), it is agreed by the study group.

 3.1.2 Question [WTSA Res.
-1]: Description of an area of work to be studied, normally leading to the production of one or more new or revised Recommendations.
+1]: Description of an area of work to be studied, normally leading to the production of one or more new or revised Recommendations and/or new or revised non-normative documents as defined in Recommendation ITU-T A.13.

-3.1.3 supplement [ITU-T A.1]: A document which contains material which is supplementary to and associated with the subject matter of one or more Recommendations but which is not essential to their completeness or understanding and implementation.
+3.1.3 Supplement [b-ITU-T A.13]: An informative (non-normative) document which contains material which is supplementary to and associated with the subject matter of one or more Recommendations but which is not essential to their completeness or understanding and implementation.

-NOTE – Recommendation ITU-T A.13 deals with the subject of supplements to ITU-T Recommendations.

-3.2 Terms defined in this Supplement
+3.2 Terms defined in this Recommendation

-This Supplement defines the following terms:
+This Recommendation defines the following terms:

-3.2.1 collaborative work: A mode of collaboration between an ITU-T Question and a group in an organization (or groups in multiple organizations) aimed at producing one or more common (or technically-aligned) documents through close liaison, and in the case of common documents, through a synchronized approval (see Appendix II).
+3.2.1 collaborative work: A mode of collaboration between an ITU-T Question and a group in an organization (or groups in multiple organizations) aimed at producing one or more common (or technically-aligned) documents through close liaison, and in the case of common documents, through a synchronized approval (see Annex B).

 3.2.2 common document: A document which is developed jointly by an ITU-T Question and a group in an organization (or groups in multiple organizations).